De Blasio bucks mask mandate as COVID-19 cases rise

 Relatively wealthy Manhattan leads the way in vaccination rates.
 Seven in 10 persons have received a dose.

-Brian Dorgler, who lives in Manhattan, was among those who trickled into the Grand Central Terminal clinic around lunchtime on Thursday, making him the type of candidate that Mr. de Blasio is trying to reach as the city regains its economic footing and plans a big Central Park concert on Aug.
+Brian Dorgler, who lives in Manhattan, was among those who trickled into the Grand Central Terminal clinic around lunchtime on Thursday, making him the type of candidate who Mr. de Blasio is trying to reach as the city regains its economic footing and plans a big Central Park concert on Aug.
 21 to celebrate its progress.

-Mr. Dorgler said his doctor told him the shot wasn’t “completely necessary” for him earlier in the pandemic — he’s 27 years old — but he works in real estate and interfaces with clients.
+Mr. Dorgler said his doctor told him the shot wasn’t “completely necessary” for him earlier in the pandemic — he’s 27 years old — but he works in real estate and meets with clients.

-“I don’t want to lie them, say I didn’t get it,” he said.
+“I don’t want to lie to them [or] say I didn’t get it,” he said.
 “Now, we’re meeting in person.”

 Sign up for Daily Newsletters